titledk/ttools-core/README.md

 Run the following command.
 This module will be added to your project as a sub module.

 	git submodule add git://github.com/titledk/ttools-core.git;./ttools-core/_install.sh;

+## Roadmap/Ideas/Plans

+This is some of the functionality we're planning for `ttools-core`.
+There is no due date, so if you'd like one of these features, you can sponsor us to implement it, or create it yourself and send a pull request.
+Either way, make sure to get in touch with us through <http://title.dk> for this.

+* Menu headings
+	*
+* Default menus, configurable in modules
+	* Currently
+* Sub menus
+Define a sub menu API

+### Make the default environment configurable

+Either via `yml`, you just by calling `./ttools ENV`, e.g. `./ttools Dev`

+This could allow menus like this:

+Current menu:

+	Please choose a menu number and press ENTER.
+	 1) Git Pull & Sync Submodules
+	 2) Overwrite Local Site with Database & Assets from Dev Site
+	 3) Deploy Dev Site
+	 4) SSH Dev Site

+Menu with environment configuration:

+	Please choose a menu number and press ENTER.
+	 1) Git Pull & Sync Submodules
+	 2) Overwrite Local Site with Database & Assets from Dev Site 2a) Live site, 2b) Test site
+	 3) Deploy Dev Site
+	 	3a) Live site, 3b) Test site
+	 4) SSH Dev Site
+	 	4a) Live site, 4b) Test site

+### Menu options

+Define a sub menu API, so scripts can define which options they can be called with, which would then be visible in the menu.

+This idea is a little along "Make the default environment configurable", but for other options.

+e.g.

+Current menu:

+	 13) git add all and commit
+	 14) git add all commit and push
+	 15) git add all commit and push (+Live deploy)
+	 16) git add all commit and push (+Test deploy)
+	 17) git add all commit and push (+Dev deploy)

+Menu with options:

+	 13) git add all and commit
+	 	13a) & Push
+	 	13b) & Push & Deploy to Dev Site
+	 		13ba) Live Site, 13bb) Test Site